Everything You Need to Know About Business Loans

 - Purchase a vehicle or equipment for business purposes

 If you’re considering business finance to purchase an asset, take a look at our blog on asset finance .

 Before applying for your loan, it’s important you understand your primary objective for obtaining finance as this is one of the first questions a lender will ask you.

 From here, you should be working out the amount you need to borrow.
 If you’re using finance to purchase a particular type of asset or vehicle, figuring out how much you need is often straightforward.
-However, if you’re accessing finance to grow your business or to assist with cashflow, knowing how much you need to borrow can be a little more challenging to ascertain.
+However, if you’re accessing finance to grow your business or to assist with cash flow, knowing how much you need to borrow can be a little more challenging to ascertain.

 Tip: While there may be an amount you would like to borrow, make sure you do the sums beforehand to ensure you can comfortably make these repayments.

-Now that you know what you want to borrow money for and some idea of how much you would like to borrow, it’s worth speaking with a commercial broker.
+Now that you know what you want to borrow money for and have some idea of how much you would like to borrow, it’s worth speaking with a commercial finance broker.
 They can assist you with the steps we detail throughout this piece.

 Being prepared with detailed financial documents and a business plan can assist the lender in making a decision sooner.
 When reviewing finance applications, lenders are essentially reviewing the associated risks.
-Establishing you have an understanding of your business finances and a plan for what you would like to achieve shows a lender you’re prepared, and you’ve done your research.
+Establishing you have an understanding of your business finances and a plan for what you would like to achieve shows a lender you’re prepared for, and that you’ve done your research.
 They want to see financial stability and a plan for how you plan to maintain or grow your revenue.

 From here, it’s worth considering whether you will be applying for secured finance or unsecured finance and whether you would like a fixed or variable rate loan.
 A variable rate may suit you best if you’re confident you can repay the loan even if rates increase.
 A fixed interest rate may be able to help you manage your cash flow better by providing certainty and predictability with your repayments.